profread/ProjectReveiwMGx/README.md

 # ProjectReveiwMGx
-To facilitates remote Review of AbuMubarak's UD Research Project.
+This repo is created to facilitates remote Review of AbuMubarak's UD Research Project.